What does it mean to be vegan? — Beyond Veganism

 And I hope, even more than that, that you'll think more carefully about all of your decisions, not just whether factory farming was involved.

-For a “big picture” look at your life, your dreams, your goals, your health and where you want everything to go, sign up for my free e-course.
-You'll be empowered to make the decisions you really want to make, and led along one small step at a time.
-The lessons include short assignments that naturally lead you to more conscious, more directed living.
-The sign up form is below.
+For a “big picture” look at your life, your dreams, your goals, your health and where you want everything to go, join my following on patreon.
+Patrons get access to my daily realizations journal, my e-books, charts, artwork, photography, personal journal entries, my unpublished books, discounts on my books and board games, and access to my online e-course.
+My course and realizations journal empower and inform.
+You'll be able to make the decisions you really want to make.
+My lessons include short assignments that naturally lead you to more conscious, more directed living.